connexcs/docs/docs/transcription.md

 ### Transcription Alerts

-!!! danger "Coming Soon"
-    Alert system for Transcription is currently in development stage, it has limited documentation, we are working on this.

 You can navigate to a specific customer's account and add a Saved Query as alert.

 You will either recieve a call or text or e-mail saying a particular word or phrase has been detected for a specific call.